-Those walls were three times the previous size and served Vienna well until the Turkish siege of 1529 highlighted their shortcomings; they were subsequently enhanced and replaced by new fortifications across future decades.
+The new walls in Vienna were three times the previous size and served the city well until the Turkish siege of 1529 highlighted their shortcomings; they were subsequently enhanced and replaced by new fortifications across future decades.

-The new walls did pretty well, holding fast, for example, at the famous 1683 Ottoman siege.
+These proved pretty resilient and held fast, for example, at the famous 1683 Ottoman siege.

-By the second half of the 19th century, nobody really believed the huge fortifications and the area (Glacis) kept clear before them had any meaningful military value.
+By the middle of the 19th century, nobody really believed the huge fortifications and the area (Glacis) kept relatively clear before them had any meaningful military value.

-In 1857, the Emperor ordered the dismantling of the walls, and freed up the Glacis for construction, leading to today’s Ringstrassen boulevard and the many city palaces and other wonderful buildings that flank it.
+This act lead to the building of today’s Ringstrassen boulevard and the many city palaces and other wonderful buildings that flank it.